What is a consent order?

 One or both parties may have a pension or a life insurance policy.

-A consent order can be used to split a pension or life policy at its current value, split it as a percentage for future withdrawal (for which the date should be stated) or to offset the value against another asset (such as the home).
+A pension or life policy could be divided at its current value, or in shares for future withdrawal (for which the date should be stated) or to offset the value against another asset (such as the home).

 The value might be paid now (for example, a sum of money equal to half of the current valuation now, paid now) or in the future (for example, a sum of money equal to half of the current valuation now, paid when the pension can be taken).